zachmccabe/beijing/docs/how_the_book_got_made.md

 As the project developed, I needed more structure.
 [Gitbook](https://www.gitbook.com/) allowed me to pull my disparate TXT files together.
 Writing in Markdown is great, so that's what I did.
 Being able to easily add my visuals, and edit captions and other bits alongside the rest of the copy in Gitbook was very helpful.

 From Gitbook, it was easy to export the whole thing as an EPUB.
-The output was alright.
+The output was chatty but good.
 Anyway, I still needed to get some things worked out in the XHTML files specifically for Kindle.
-Paul Salvette's [books](http://bbebooksthailand.com/) were an awesome resource for understanding what needed to be done. **BBEdit** and **Calibre** got me the rest of the way there.
+For that, Paul Salvette's [books](http://bbebooksthailand.com/) were an awesome resource for understanding what needed to be done. **BBEdit** and **Calibre** got me the rest of the way there.